Miami Dolphins vs. Houston Texans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Dolphins stats and trends

-- Miami's games this year have gone over the total in four out of eight opportunities (50%).
+- Miami's games this year have hit the over four times in eight opportunities (50%).

-- In games that Miami piles up over 401.4 yards, the team is 1-1 against the spread and 0-2 overall.
+- Miami is 1-1 against the spread and 0-2 overall when the team churns out more than 401.4 yards.

 - The Dolphins have turned the ball over 13 times this season, four more turnovers than the Texans have forced (9).